Tales of Mystery and Imagination (Alan Parsons Project album): Reception

+considerable accomplishment for Parsons, Eric Woolfson and Andrew Powell."

-Critical reaction to the album was mixed: Rolling Stone's Billy Altman concluded it did not completely accurately reproduce Poe's tension and macabre fear, ending by saying "devotees of Gothic literature will have to wait for someone with more of the macabre in their blood for a truer musical reading of Poe's often terrifying works."
+Rolling Stone's Billy Altman concluded it did not completely accurately reproduce Poe's tension and macabre fear, ending by saying "devotees of Gothic literature will have to wait for someone with more of the macabre in their blood for a truer musical reading of Poe's often terrifying works."
 Nonetheless, the album has still garnered somewhat of a cult status amongst Alan Parsons Project fans.
 In July 2010, the album was named as one of Classic Rock magazines "50 Albums That Built Prog Rock".